simphiwephilah/ACE/README.md

 # ACE
-Develop New Apps and Software
+Develop New Apps and Software.
+Create Internet Jobs For Unployed People.
+Improve AI Systeem.